China's top banking regulator says yuan bears will suffer 'heavy losses'

 "Those who speculate and short the yuan will for sure suffer heavy loss."

 Xiao was reading from a script prepared for Guo Shuqing, CBIRC's chairman and the Communist Party chief of the People's Bank of China (PBOC).
-Guo was scheduled to give a speech at the same forum but couldn't make it due to last minute arrangements.
+Guo was scheduled to give a speech at the same forum but couldn't make it due to last-minute arrangements.

+Sources have told Reuters China's central bank will use foreign exchange intervention and monetary policy tools to stop the yuan weakening past the key 7-per-dollar level in the near-term.

+A defence of the 7 level could help boost confidence in the currency and soothe investor fears about the yuan, even as souring trade relations with Washington make competitive devaluation a compelling option for Beijing.

 Xiao also said Beijing must look out for hot money moving in and out of the country, as well as large amounts of capital flowing into the frothy real estate market.